 In the absence of a suitable international approval scheme (although recognising and deferring as required to certain national systems), diving contractors need to identify suitable doctors to undertake medicals of their personnel and whose medical certificates they will recognise for new personnel.
 IMCA has provided its members with guidance (set out in information note IMCA D 20/01) on identifying appropriate doctors, based on their qualifications and experience, equipment needs and key elements in the diver medical examination itself.

-A number of initiatives have seen diving contractors in particular regions agree to mutually recognise certain doctors for such purposes and IMCA has publicised such agreements on its members' behalf via information notes IMCA D 07/09 for Asia-Pacific, IMCA D 11/09 for Italy, IMCA D 11/02 for India and IMCA D 05/12 for Middle East & India.
+A number of initiatives have seen diving contractors in particular regions agree to mutually recognise certain doctors for such purposes and IMCA has publicised such agreements on its members' behalf via information notes IMCA D 07/09 for Asia-Pacific, IMCA D 11/09 for Italy, IMCA D 11/02 for India, IMCA D 12/15 for Middle East & India and IMCA D 06/16 for Central & North America.

 There are no 'IMCA-recognised' or 'IMCA-approved' doctors, and no doctor may use the IMCA name or logo in any stamp, certificate or other material in this regard.
 However, we are aware that certain regulatory authorities have in place systems for approving such doctors as we have outlined in information note IMCA D 06/07.